ififfy/flipflip/docs/config.md

 * `Prioritize Performance/Loading`
   * `Prioritize Performance` - This mode will prioritize smooth playback, while taking a longer time to load
   * `Prioritize Loading` - This mode will prioritize loading times, but may cause stuttering during playback.
-* `Confirm Scene Delete` - Disabling this will hide the confirmation dialog when deleting a Scene.
+* `Confirm Scene Deletion` - Disabling this will hide the confirmation dialog when deleting a Scene.
+* `Confirm Blacklist` - Disabling this will hide the confirmation dialog when blacklisting a file.
+* `Confirm File Deletion` - Disabling this will hide the confirmation dialog when deleting a file.
 * `Portable Mode` - Portable Mode will save a copy of your data in the same directory as the FlipFlip executable, as well as the default save path.
 This needs to be enabled on each machine.
   * `Disable Local Saves` - When this is on, FlipFlip will _only_ save its data to the folder with the FlipFlip